Home

 Study a Bible Character:

-Recently a movie was in theaters called "A Night with the King."
+Remember the movie, "A Night with the King"?
 It is based on the life of Esther.
 You can now rent the movie on DVD.
 Study what the Bible says about Esther and her character.

 It was revealed to her that she was positioned as queen "for such a time as this."
 Study how she discovered God's purpose and plan for her life and how she relied on God for the strength and wisdom to follow it.
 It's all found in the Old Testament book of Esther!